ackirby88/CS107/homework/HW5/P2/hw-template/README.md

 Marcel Proust is known for writing long sentences.
 The `swansway-chapter1.txt` contains the first chapter of *Remembrance of Things Past*.
 The function `getListOfSentences` will preprocess this file and return a `LinkedList` of all sentences in this chapter.

-**Please implement `longest_sentence` which returns the number of words in the longest sentence.** You can assume that anything delimited by a space is a word.
+**Please implement `get_longest_sentence` and `main` which returns the number of words in the longest sentence.**
+You can assume that anything delimited by a space is a word (see `longest_sentence.hpp`).

-Note: getListOfSentences reads text from swansway-chapter1.txt.
+Note: `getListOfSentences` reads text from swansway-chapter1.txt.
 You should have the text file in your HW5-final/ directory.

 Hint: Use the `reduceRight` method that you implemented.